chelffey/about-chelffey/create-new-app.md

 7. Check your github settings > pages.
 If it is not already deploying, make sure to set `branch = gh-pages` and save.
 Wait a minute or two, and your page should be deployed!

+## Development

+In the project directory, you can run:

+`yarn start`

+Runs the app in the development mode.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+The page will reload when you make changes.
+You may also see any lint errors in the console.

+`yarn build`

+Builds the app for production to the `build` folder.
+It correctly bundles React in production mode and optimizes the build for the best performance.
+The build is minified and the filenames include the hashes.
+Your app is ready to be deployed!

+`yarn test`

+Launches the test runner in the interactive watch mode.\
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+`yarn predeploy`

+Builds the app for production.

+`yarn deploy`

+Deploys app to github pages.

 ## Debugging

 If you get a blank page on deployment but not locally, then try more of these solutions: https://stackoverflow.com/questions/54427793/getting-blank-page-after-react-app-publish-in-github